 It wasn’t a straightforward journey.
-She first saw a GP, who referred her to a neurologist for a MRI to diagnose the cause of her fainting spells.
-A blood test was ordered to test for thyroid as she had low tolerance for cold temperatures.
+She first saw a GP, who referred her to a neurologist for an MRI to diagnose the cause of her fainting spells.
+A blood test was ordered to test for thyroid as she had a low tolerance for cold temperatures.
 There were no conclusions for the MRI and blood test for thyroid, but she had other heightened markers which led to a referral to a rheumatologist.
-Enna’s rheumatologist did a Schirmer tear test to measure the dryness of her eyes, which turned out to be 0 on one side and 2 for the other (normal range is 10).
+Enna’s rheumatologist did a Schirmer tear test to measure the dryness of her eyes, which turned out to be 0 on one side and 2 on the other (the normal range is 10).
 Although she experienced dry eyes, she always thought it was a result of her staring at the laptop for a prolonged period of time.
 And if she had fatigue or joint pain, she thought that she was lethargic, and will do some exercise.

-Looking back, she realized that there had been some tell-tale signs of her autoimmune diseases.
+Looking back, she realized that there had been some tell-tale signs of her autoimmune disease.
 As a teenager, she had the ‘butterfly rash’ on her face – a sign associated with lupus.
 But as a young active teenager who was always under the sun, she put it down to sunburn.
 Her mum would also bring her to facials and bought her many expensive skin moisturizers.
-When she turned 40 years old, the rash became more severe and started having tinnitus – which she attributed to hormonal changes.
+When she turned 40 years old, the rash became more severe, and started having tinnitus – which she attributed to hormonal changes.
 During the first 6 months of her diagnosis, she stopped doing her usual routine of exercises as she thought it would be better for her joint pain and also used eye drops even though she did not experience any pain from having dry eyes.
-Enna was advised by her ENT specialist to wear hearing aids and resisted against the advice as she did not want her ears to become dependent on the hearing aids.
+Enna was advised by her ENT specialist to wear hearing aids and resisted the advice as she did not want her ears to become dependent on the hearing aids.
 But she realized that she would have to accept her autoimmune conditions, and resume life as much as she could.